This is an archway I had at my

 thought they might.

-Just a pretty
+Just a pretty good day

-antlers.
+of collecting antlers.
 I

-packed this
+packed this load out

-four miles This
+about four miles This

-was an all day
+was an all day hike.

-real nice set of
+Thats a real nice set of

-deer antlers on
+deer antlers on the

-the top.
+top.

-This is more like I go
+This is how I pack antlers

-about things now days.
+out now days.
+I'm

-I'm holding about 25 deer
+holding about 25 deer

 sheds.
 I take a fanny